 These fascinating and compelling immersive experiences took guests back in time and into alternative universes.
 Each of the following experiences delivered something unique and interactive, distinctive and memorable.

 1. Phantom Peak’s Open-World Adventure

 Phantom Peak immerses visitors in a complete world where they can choose their own paths and interactions.
-For the holiday season, Phantom Peak Wintermas invited citizens of Old Town to enjoy the Festival of Winter, exploring the town, dining and drinking, viewing theater presentations or solving escape room puzzles.
+For the holiday season, Phantom Peak Wintermas invited citizens of Old Town to enjoy the Festival of Winter, explore the town, dine and drink, view theater presentations or solve escape room puzzles.